Ectopic Cushing's syndromeSymptoms, Doctors, Treatments, Advances & More

 Sometimes removal of both adrenal glands is needed if the tumor cannot be found and medicines do not fully block cortisol production.

-Lynnette Nieman is an Endocrinologist in Bethesda, Maryland.
+Lynnette Nieman is an Endocrinologist practicing medicine in Bethesda, Maryland.
 Dr. Nieman is rated as an Elite provider by MediFind in the treatment of Ectopic Cushing's syndrome.
-Her top areas of expertise are Cushing's syndrome, Ectopic Cushing's syndrome, Cushing's disease, and Pituitary Tumor.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Cushing's syndrome, Ectopic Cushing's syndrome, Cushing's disease, and Pituitary Tumor.

 Surgery to remove the tumor may lead to full recovery.
 But there is a chance that the tumor will come back.